hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 # Run Tasks Integration

+## Overview

+In addition to using existing technology partners integrations, HashiCorp Terraform Cloud customers can build their own custom Run Task integrations.
+Custom integrations have access to plan details in between the plan and apply phase, and can display custom messages within the run pipeline as well as prevent a run from continuing to the apply phase.

+## Prerequisites

-* When creating and event hook, we send a test POST to the supplied URL, which must respond with a 200 in order for the event hook to be created.
+In order to build a custom integration, you must have a server capable of receiving requests from Terraform Cloud and responding with a status update to a supplied callback URL.
+When creating an event hook you supply an endpoint url to receive the hook.
+We send a test POST to the supplied URL, which must respond with a 200 in order for the event hook to be created.

+## Integration Details

-* When a run reaches the pre apply phase and an event hook is triggered, the supplied URL will receive the following payload:
+When a run reaches the pre apply phase and an event hook is triggered, the supplied URL will receive details about the run in a payload similar to the one below.
+The server receiving the event hook should respond `200 OK`, or the hook will be retried.

 ```json
 {